craigmiller160/Locus-Framework/README.md

 + Added ability to use Java configuration to build LocusConfiguration and pass it to Locus initialization method.
 + Fixed bug where scanner exclusions weren't being checked when scanning for adder/remover methods.
 + Modified how controller callbacks are stored.
 Used the new SuperWeakHashMap class from CM160Utils 1.2 to ensure that no references are being unnecessarily preserved.
++ Series of improvements to LocusStorage after intensive testing.
++ Fixed bug in ViewObjectTracker that was causing NullPointerException.
 + Minor performance tweaks for initialization process.

 **Version 1.2**